DanNov99/TicTacToe/NOTES.md

 ~~ - TODO: Make it green ~~

 ## Pomodoro 6
+- TODO: Create test and function that runs the game and uses the function that i created - in progress but not finished (moving to next pomodoro)
+- TODO: Make it green and functional - in progress but not finished (moving to next pomodoro)

+## Pomodoro 7
-~ - TODO: Create test and function that runs the game and uses the function that i created~~ ~ - TODO: Make it green and functional ~~
+- TODO: Create test and function that runs the game and uses the function that i created - in progress
+- TODO: Make it green and functional - in progress
+- TODO: Create main and test the function in terminal and see if it works correctly